openceo2025/autoPoster/README.md

 `media` is optional and should be a list of base64 encoded strings representing the files you want uploaded alongside the toot.
 The server decodes each element, then uploads the bytes to Mastodon using `media_post`.
+If no MIME type is specified for the upload, the server defaults to `application/octet-stream`.
 No explicit size or type validation is performed, so keep each file within the limits accepted by your Mastodon instance (often up to around 40 MB for images or video) and in a supported format such as PNG, JPEG, GIF or MP4.